 Everyone needs to use sunscreen on a daily basis and reapply throughout the day to keep their skin looking young and to prevent skin cancer.
 But finding the right sunscreen for your skin can be a challenge.
 Keep reading to learn more about our choice of sunscreens.

 Why You Need Sunscreen Daily

 Everyone knows how important it is to use sunscreen on a daily basis.
 Not only does the daily use of sunscreen prevent fine lines, wrinkles, and dark spots it also protects our skin from skin cancer.
 According to the Archives of Dermatology, the number of Americans who have had some type of skin cancer is five times greater than the number of Americans who have had prostate or breast cancer.
 Even more shocking?
 Only four out of ten top-selling sunscreens meet industry standards for sunscreens.

 According to research from 2013, the Centers for Disease Control and Prevention (CDC) reports that only 14.3% of men and 29.9% of women regularly use sunscreen on their face and other exposed skin.
 Women are more likely to use sunscreen on their faces than men, but the majority of Americans simply skip using sunscreen daily.
-With all the health and cosmetic research available that shows that using sunscreen daily is the key to healthy, even-toned, and smooth skin there are no excuses for not using a sunscreen every single day.
+With all the health and cosmetic research available that shows that using sunscreen daily is the key to healthy, even-toned, and smooth skin there are no excuses for not using sunscreen every single day.

-Because so many sunscreen products on the market finding the right sunscreen for you can often be a challenge.
+Because of so many sunscreen products on the market finding the right sunscreen for you can often be a challenge.
 When choosing a sunscreen to keep in mind, the 3 criteria dermatologists recommend that your sunscreen should have: